 Socker Stocker Heats – 6 Laps for each Heat Race (typically 2 to 3 races)

-Spectator 15 Lap Feature (this is only ran if the Spectator Division has more than 35 cars for the night)
+15 Lap Feature (this is only ran if the division has more than 35 cars for the night)

 Powder Puff Feature – 10 Laps